 For $N = \spi(S^3)$, we find that the moduli space $\mathcal M_{-3 + \e}$ is a smooth manifold of dimension $b^3_{\mathrm{cs}} + \dim (\im \Upsilon^3) = b^4 + \dim (\im \Upsilon^3) = 0 + \dim(\im \Upsilon^3)$.
 A simple diagram chase in~\eqref{longexactsequenceeq} using the facts that $H^3(\Sigma) = \R^2$, $H^4_{\mathrm{cs}}(N) = \R$, and $H^4(N) = \{0\}$ gives $\dim (\im \Upsilon^3) = 1$.

 Notice that the dimension of the moduli space has to be at least one because of dilations, as discussed in Remark~\ref{dilationsrmk} above.
 Therefore, the Bryant--Salamon manifolds are \emph{locally rigid} as AC $\G$~manifolds of rate $\nu + \e$, modulo the scalings which are always present.
 In Section~\ref{ACextensionsec}, we show how to extend this result to establish that the Bryant--Salamon manifolds are in fact locally rigid as AC $\G$~manifolds of rate $-\e$ for any small $\e > 0$.
 Moreover, in Section~\ref{cohomogeneitysec} we push this still further to prove that the Bryant--Salamon manifolds are in fact \emph{globally rigid}. \end{ex}

-In the remainder of this section we make some brief remarks about interpreting these dimension formulae.
+In the remainder of this section we make some brief remarks about interpreting these dimension formulas in the CS case.

-In the CS case, what we have done is to describe a subspace $\breve{\mathcal M}_{\nu}$ of the moduli space, which are those deformations parameterized by $\eta \in \mathcal{G}_{l,\nu}$ satisfying $d \bigl( \Theta (\ph + \eta) \bigr) = 0$.
-It is not difficult to set things up to describe the whole moduli space.
-In this case the PDE which generalizes equation~\eqref{onetooneEQ2} would be given by